[Unity] About Cloud Content Delivery [CDN]

 This is Ohara from the Technical Sales Department

-Unity the developer of a real-time 3D development platform, has finally launched a CDN service.
+the developer of the real-time 3D development platform, has finally Unity launched its own CDN service.

 Unity Cloud Content Delivery Overview